Reduced basis approximation of parametric eigenvalue problems in presence of clusters and intersections: Numerical results for eigenvalue problem with multiple parameters

 \subsubsection{Results of the EVP considering $u_1$, $u_2$, and $u_3$ in the snapshot matrix}

 We consider the snapshot matrix containing the first three eigenvectors at the sample points.
-In this case, all three ROM eigenvalues coincide with the corresponding FOM eigenvalues, as it can be seen in Figure~\ref{evct_u13}.
+In this case, all three ROM eigenvalues coincide with the corresponding FEM eigenvalues, as it can be seen in Figure~\ref{evct_u13}.

-The eigenvalues of the FOM and the ROM at the four sample points are reported in Table~\ref{table_u13}.
-The relative error between the FOM and ROM eigenvalues are also reported and the maximum error is $10^{-6}$.
-Even if we are increasing the number of POD basis then also the 3rd eigenvalue corresponding to the ROM converges to the 3rd eigenvalue of the FOM as it is shown in Figure~\ref{evpod_u13}.
+The eigenvalues of the FEM and the ROM at the four sample points are reported in Table~\ref{table_u13}.
+The relative error between the FEM and ROM eigenvalues are also reported and the maximum error is $10^{-6}$.
+Even if we are increasing the number of POD basis then also the 3rd eigenvalue corresponding to the ROM converges to the 3rd eigenvalue of the FEM as it is shown in Figure~\ref{evpod_u13}.